igiannakas/tailscale/README.md

-# Tailscale Direct Connect Routes Fix
+# Fix Tailscale breaking direct LAN connectivity to node when accept-routes is enabled

 This script automates the deployment of the issue fix where a Tailscale node becomes inaccessible from the local LAN when Tailscale is configured with `accept-routes=true` and routes that point back to the LAN where the node is deployed are present in tailscale.